This time, Tibet stands silent as Olympics return to China

 Here, many young Tibetans are forging a new bicultural identity — one that celebrates their culture without challenging Beijing’s rule.
 It’s evident in a plaza where crowds gather each evening, dancing to Tibetan tunes infused with Buddhist mantras and set to a thumping beat.

-“I am a true Tibetan, and at the same time I am also a true Chinese,” said Kunchok Dolma, 28, a Tibetan in Chengdu who is a devout Buddhist and also teaches modern dance in flawless Mandarin.
+“I am a true Tibetan, and at the same time I am also a true Chinese,” said Kunchok Dolma, 28, who is a devout Buddhist and also teaches modern dance in flawless Mandarin.
 “There’s no conflict between these things.”

-She is bothered that Tibetans can no longer obtain passports, by job postings that openly bar Tibetans from applying, and by restrictions on travel to Lhasa.
-But, given the region’s troubled past, she largely accepts state policy as being for the greater good.

-“When we’re treated differently, I do feel like it’s rather unfair,” she said, “but I understand why it is the way it is.”

 McNeil reported from Beijing.
 Associated Press videojournalist Emily Wang in Beijing contributed to this report